-The UNT Visiting Writers Series brings nationally and internationally renowned writers to campus to give public readings.
-All readings are free and open to the public.
+The UNT Visiting Writers Series brings nationally and internationally renowned authors to campus for readings and book siginings.

 UNT Visiting Writers Series

 Reception / Q&A

 UNT on the Square

 Reading / Book Signing

 September 27, 2018Eduardo C. Corral's first book, Slow Lightning, won the Yale Series of Younger Poets competition in 2011.
 His poems have appeared in Ambit, The New Republic, Ploughshares, and Poetry Magazine.
 He's the recipient of residencies from the MacDowell Colony and Yaddo.
 He's also the recipient of a Whiting Writers' Award, a National Endowment for the Arts Fellowship, and a Hodder Fellowship and the National Holmes Poetry Prize, both from Princeton University.
 He teaches in the MFA program in Creative Writing at North Carolina State University.

 Colin Barrett's first collection of stories, Young Skins, was originally published by Stinging Fly Press in 2013.
 It won the 2014 Frank O'Conner International Short Story Prize, The Guardian First Book Award and the Rooney Prize for Irish Literature.
 Colin was one of the 5 under 35 honorees for The National Book Foundation in the United States in 2015.
 Young Skins has been translated into 8 languages so far and one of the stories, Calm With Horses, is being made into a feature film produced by DNC films, Film4 and Element Pictures.
 Colin's short stories and nonfiction has appeared in The New Yorker, Granta, A Public Space, the New Statesman, The Guardian and other magazines and journals.
 In 2018 he was selected as one of 4 protégés for the Rolex Arts Initiative.